LAOFeng/MarketRateSpider/README.md

 # MarketRateSpider
-A spider for market rate incl. swap, Libor, USDCNY etc.
+A spider for market rate incl.
+Swap, Libor, USDCNY etc.

 License
 This work is licensed under a MIT license.